How often should you change the water in your cat fountain?

 If you don’t clean the fountain regularly, that bacteria begins to create its own home.

-The water will become contaminated and you risk your cat getting an infection.
+The water will become contaminated, and you risk your cat getting an infection.

 Conclusion

-The maintenance may seem like a chore, but it’s still easier than changing standing water multiple times a day.
+Maintenance may seem like a chore, but it’s still easier than changing standing water multiple times a day.

 Keep in mind these last tips: Don’t use harsh chemicals and cleaning agents when cleaning your fountain.